 A Guide to Contingency Approach in ManagementAug 2,18

-Features of Contingency Approach
+Features or Characteristics of Contingency Approach

 - The contingency approach focuses on the variable nature of businesses and organizations.
 The managers choose a Framework for finding solutions to a problem rather than sticking to a particular strategy for solving the problems.
 This allows an organization to work under differentiable environmental conditions and circumstances.

 - The contingency approach to management generally depends upon the complexity of a problem.
-It clearly depicts that management is circumstantial.
+It depicts that management is circumstantial.
 There are no Universal principles of management and there is no one best way to manage.
 Different situations can have different solutions.
 No one can pre-declare how things will fall into place.

 - It is also called the ‘if-then’ approach to management.
 If ‘this’ happens then we would take ‘this action’.
 The ‘if section’ represents an independent variable or a particular problem or a situation.
 The ‘then part’ represents the action to be taken accordingly or the dependent variable of the problem.

-- The contingency theory depends upon both the internal as well as external factors of an organization.
+- The contingency theory definition depends upon both the internal as well as external factors of an organization.
 For example, the size of the organization, the leadership approaches of different managers of an organization, the number of employees versus the number of managers in the organization, the customers’ perspective and the competition in the market.